 4. Provisions prescribed for financial bodies (Act s.
 4(3))

-For the purposes of section 4(3), paragraph (b) of the definition of pawnbroker in section 3(1) does not apply to financial bodies.
+For the purposes of section 4(3), the definition of pawnbroker in section 3(1) and sections 3A and 5 do not apply to financial bodies.

+[Regulation 4 amended in Gazette 8 Jan 2015 p.
+152.]

 5. Goods not to be treated as second-hand goods prescribed (Act s.
 3(1) second-hand goods)

 (1) For the purposes of the definition of second-hand goods in section 3(1), goods which have been worn or otherwise used and which belong to a class of goods described in the Table to this subregulation, or goods to which subregulation (2) applies, are goods that are not to be treated as second-hand goods for the purposes of the Act.